Covariance of stochastic integrals with respect to fractional Brownian motion: Introduction

-where $f_0$ (resp. $f_1$) is an explicit kernel involving $F$ and $G$ (resp. $F'$ and $G'$).
-This formula will be later extended in Theorem~\ref{generalization} to non-smooth $F,G$.

-In~\cite{Hu_Nualart} Y. Hu and D. Nualart showed that if $H\!\ne\!\nicefrac{1}{2}$ the process $X_t\!=\!\int_0^t \operatorname{sgn}(B_s)\ud Bs$ is not a fBm (unlike the Brownian motion case).
-In the absence of a formula for the covariance of this process, a detailed analysis of its chaos expansion was necessary to reach that conclusion, and this was one of our motivations to obtain such a formula which, moreover, would indeed have to accommodate non-smooth functions $F$ such as $\operatorname{sgn}(x)$.
+In~\cite{Hu_Nualart} Y. Hu and D. Nualart showed that if $H\!\ne\!\nicefrac{1}{2}$ the process $X_t\!=\!\int_0^t \operatorname{sgn}(B_s)\ud Bs$ is not a fractional Brownian motion (and similarly in the multidimensional case).
+This is different than the case $H=\frac12$, where these processes (in any dimension) are also Brownian motions.
+In the absence of a formula for the covariance of this process, a detailed analysis of its chaos expansion was necessary to reach that conclusion, and this was one of the motivations to obtain such a formula which, moreover, would indeed have to accommodate non-smooth functions $F$ such as $\operatorname{sgn}(x)$.
+This is addressed in Section~\ref{Bessel}.